juninatt/EventFinder/README.md

 2. Use the command `mvn clean install` to build the project.
 3. Run the application with `java -jar target/eventfinder-1.0.jar`.

+## Performance Testing

+To perform load and stress tests on `EventFinder`, you can use JMeter.
+For a guide on how to download and use JMeter, refer to the [JMeter User Guide](jmeter-guide.md).

 ## Documentation

 `EventFinder` is thoroughly documented using JavaDoc.
 Key classes include: